ampproject/amphtml/tools/experiments/README.md

 By doing so, the specified experiments will be enabled for all visitors of the document.

-Note that **only some experiments** allow document level opt-in.
+Note: **only some experiments** allow document level opt-in.
 For a full list of allowed experiments, please see `allow-doc-opt-in` attribute in [the `prod-config.json` file.](../../build-system/global-configs/prod-config.json)

 The document opt-in can also be overridden by user opt-out: